 Astonishingly, there were only 18 ever produced making it one of the most rare and exclusive cars in the world.
 In addition to its exclusivity, every Stradale is completely and distinctively unique.
 Designer Carrozzeria Marazzi handmade every body and in each occasion tweaked and changed the things he was displeased with.
 That’s why some had alternate headlights, windshields, or improved venting systems for example, making every single Stradale magically unique and one of a kind.

-A notable feature is it’s doors.
+A notable feature of the Alfa Romeo is it’s doors.
 In fact, it was the first production car to use butterfly doors that had glass panels connecting at the top and curving down the aluminium door.
 The car body was also made from aluminium, built onto an aluminium tubular chassis.

 “Despite the Stradale’s charming appearance though, underneath lies a devilishly powerful machine.”